The Absolute Best Bagel Shops in NYC

-Though it’s moved around a bit in the last couple of years, this family-owned icon has remained mostly the same since it opened in the ‘70s.
+It’s moved around a bit in the last few of years, but this family-owned favorite has remained mostly the same since it opened in the '70s.
 The only change?
-They’ll now toast your bagels (a longtime no-no) -- but the hand-rolled bagels still don’t require it.
-They’re notoriously huge, with the squishy interior and crisp crust that define a great, classic bagel.
-There's also a vast array of spreads, smoked fish, and egg sandwich options, and often enough, a line out the door.
+They’ll now toast your bagels -- previously verboten -- though the fresh, hand-rolled beauties still don’t require it.
+They’re huge, with the squishy interior and crisp crust that define a great, classic bagel.
+There's also a vast array of spreads, smoked fish, and egg sandwich options, and often a line out the door.

-Peer past the counter at this quaint Columbia-area bakery and you’ll see an enormous steaming pot and wide-mouthed oven that supply Absolute Bagels with a steady supply of fresh, pillowy bagels.
+Peer past the counter at this quaint Columbia University-area bakery and you’ll see the enormous steaming pot and wide-mouthed oven that supply Absolute with a steady supply of fresh, pillowy bagels.
 The spot often draws a long line, but it’s worth the wait for one of those soft-on-the-inside, lacquered-on-the-outside rounds.
 Just remember to bring cash -- cards are not accepted.

-True to its name, this Park Slope bagel spot is an actual hole in the wall: dim, well-worn, and standing room-only.
-The bagels it turns out are a shining example of the old-school bagel style, which means they’re dense, chewy, and a more reasonable size than some of their lesser, fluffier counterparts.
+True to its name, this Park Slope spot is a hole in the wall: dim, well-worn, and standing room-only.
+But it turns out shining examples of the old-school bagel style: Dense, chewy, and a more reasonable size than some of their lesser, fluffier counterparts.
 There’s no toaster on premises, and there’s really no need for one, since it’s almost always possible to get a warm, fresh bagel.

-This 81-year-old LES institution, which recently got a new set of owners and a fresh new look, may be best known for its bialys, but the chewy and brick oven-baked bagels are just as good.
-The new owners have bulked up the menu with a number of new spreads and sandwiches, like The Czar with nova, pickled beets, salmon roe, and parsley dill cream cheese on a pumpernickel bagel, plus pizza bagels for a mere $2.25.
+This 82-year-old LES institution got a new set of owners in 2013, followed by a fresh new look.
+It’s best known for its bialys, but the chewy, brick oven-baked bagels are just as good.
+The current operators bulked up the menu with a number of new spreads and sandwiches, like The Czar with nova, pickled beets, salmon roe, and parsley dill cream cheese on a pumpernickel bagel, plus pizza bagels for $3.25.

 This hugely popular neighborhood spot, now with two shops in the East Village, is known for its chewy, hand-rolled bagels, and excellent bacon, egg, and cheese.
 You’ll also find some “specialty” bagel flavors like French toast here, but where the shop really goes all out is with flavored cream cheeses.
-The 25 different flavors range from dessert-y options like chocolate chip cookie dough or pear to bacon herb, wasabi, or cucumber dill.
+The 25 different flavors include dessert-y options like chocolate chip cookie dough, fruity picks like pear, and savory schmears like bacon herb, wasabi, and cucumber dill.
 Waits can be long, but all the more time to decide on your signature flavor combo.

 For over 50 years, this Fresh Meadows bagelry has supplied Queens with soft, traditional, kettle-boiled bagels 24 hours a day, seven days a week.
 Bagels come in all the classic flavors, and are always generously stuffed, whether you opt for whitefish salad, lox, or one of many flavored cream cheese options (including bacon).